sauerbraten/crudapi/README.md

 	api.Router.HandleFunc("/", index)
 	api.Router.HandleFunc("/search", search)

-Note: You should not define routes at anything starting with `/api/`, since those will be interpreted by the default handlers and thus won't work for you. `api.Router` uses the [gorilla mux package](http://www.gorillatoolkit.org/pkg/mux), so you can use regular expressions and fancy stuff for your paths when using [`HandleFunc()`](http://www.gorillatoolkit.org/pkg/mux#Route.HandlerFunc).
+Note: You should not define additional routes starting with the API's path prefix, since those will be interpreted by the API handlers and thus won't work for you. `api.Router` uses the [gorilla mux package](http://www.gorillatoolkit.org/pkg/mux), so you can use regular expressions and fancy stuff for your paths when using [`HandleFunc()`](http://www.gorillatoolkit.org/pkg/mux#Route.HandlerFunc).

 ## Example